Princess Stephanie of Windisch-Graetz

-Princess Stephanie of Windisch-Graetz (9 July 1909 in Ploskovice, Bohemia – 7 September 2005 in Uccle, Belgium) was the daughter of Prince Otto Weriand of Windisch-Graetz (1873–1952) and Archduchess Elisabeth Marie of Austria (1883–1963), only child of Crown Prince Rudolf of Austria and Princess Stéphanie of Belgium.
+Princess Stephanie of Windisch-Graetz (9 July 1909 in Ploskovice, Bohemia – 7 September 2005 in Uccle, Belgium) was the daughter of Archduchess Elisabeth Marie of Austria (1883–1963), only child of Crown Prince Rudolf of Austria and Princess Stéphanie of Belgium, and Prince Otto Weriand of Windisch-Graetz (1873–1952).
 She was the great-grandchild of Emperor Franz-Joseph and Empress Elisabeth ('Sissi') of Austria.
 She was also the great-grandchild of King Leopold II of Belgium.

 Her full name was Stéphanie Eleonore Maria Elisabeth Kamilla Philomena Veronika zu Windisch-Grätz in German, and Stéphanie Éléonore Marie Élisabeth Camille Philomène Véronique de Windisch-Grätz in French.
 She may have been named after her maternal grandmother, Princess Stéphanie of Belgium.
 Her nickname in the family was Fée.

 Parents' separation, effect on life

 As a child she suffered greatly from her mother's frequent absences, and her parents' inharmonious marriage.
-The couple was separated in 1924 and divorced in 1948.
-Her mother came to live in Brussels with the four children and Princess Clementine of Belgium offered a friendly refuge to Stéphanie.
+The couple separated in 1924 and divorced in 1948.
+Her mother went to Brussels with the four children, where Princess Clementine of Belgium offered refuge.

 In 1921, Archduchess Elisabeth had begun a relationship with the Austrian socialist member of parliament Leopold Petznek, whom she eventually married in 1948.
-Stéphanie got along well with her stepfather, but her relationship with her mother was not very good, and worsened after her second marriage.
-Archduchess Elisabeth did not like Karl-Axel Björklund, and forbade him to be in her house.
-Stéphanie financially supported her father Otto Weriand in later life.
+Stéphanie got along well with her stepfather.
+Her relationship with her mother was not very good, and worsened after her second marriage.
+Archduchess Elisabeth did not like Karl-Axel Björklund, and forbade him entry to her house.
+Stéphanie provided financial support to her father Otto Weriand in later life.